How to (step by step)

 - If you do not have a copy of the ticket, please obtain it from the court.

-- It can take approximately four weeks for review and response from the District Attorney's Office once your reduction application has been submitted.
+- It can take approximately six weeks for review and response from the District Attorney's Office once your reduction application has been submitted.
+We do not keep files for traffic tickets, so if you have not received correspondence back from our office after six weeks, you will need to start the process again.

 - Reductions will not be granted over the phone.
 Please do not call our office.